KhandakerZoadPial/bdcalling_task/README.md

 DB_PORT=3306

+9. In your virtual environment of your django project

+    Run: pip install mysqlclient

-7. In settings.py change your database like:
+8. In settings.py change your database like:

 DATABASES = {